 The price is reasonable, although not super-cheap, but it is delicious.

 Just thinking about the roast chicken makes me hungry!
 And my dad swears by the carrot cake.
-Update 2006: Fat Cat's Moved!
+Fat Cat's current location.

 The perfect accompaniment to Fat Cat's gourmet treats?
 Fine wines and spirits!
 With the widest selection of French and international wines and liquors, Grands Vins de France is the island's leading wine shop.